Addressing

 Addressing Authority

 Clay County GIS serves as the 911 addressing coordinator for Clay County.
-The Information Services Director has been designated the Addressing Authority for Clay County.
-Clay County GIS maintains the official addressing records for Clay County.
-Please contact Clay County GIS with any address issues or questions.
+The GIS Director has been designated the Addressing Authority for Clay County.
+Clay County GIS maintains the official addressing records for all of Clay County.

 Official Addressing Standards